dininni8319/ricorsi/project_notes.md

 php artisan migrate
 php artisan serve

+Run the backend on a different port, use the flag --port
+#php artisan serve --port=8080

 In order to use the database queue driver, you will need a database table to hold the jobs.
 To generate a miration:
 #php artisan queue:table